-- the date a trademark is advertised in the Trade-marks Journal;
+- the date a trademark is advertised under section 37 of the Trademarks Act;

-- the date public notice is given in the Trade-marks Journal under Section 9 of the Trade-marks Act;
+- the date public notice is given under Section 9 of the Trademarks Act;

 - the date that plant variety denominations are advertised in the Canadian Food Inspection Agency's Plant Varieties Journal; and

-- the date that geographical indications for wines and spirits have been published in the Canada Gazette.
+- the date that geographical indications have been published under section 11.12 of the Trademarks Act

 The registered date signifies:

 - the date a trademark is registered;